mfmceneaney/CLAS12-Analysis/README.md

     export CLASSPATH
 fi
 ```

-Then you can just use `$C12ANALYSIS/bin/run.sh` which runs directly from groovy.
+and run from `$C12ANALYSIS/bin/run.sh`.

 ## Getting Started
-You should now be able to run the ```an-groovy``` from the command line and see some version info pop up.
+You should now be able to run the application with `$C12ANALYSIS/bin/run.sh` which runs directly from groovy.
+Some version info will pop up if you do not supply any arguments.
-Use ```an-groovy -h/--help``` to see a list of available options with basic descriptions.
+Use the `-h` or  `--help` option to see a detailed list of all available command line options and arguments.

 The main purpose of this library is being able to compute kinematics for all unique combinations of a
 given set of particles (e.g. proton pion pairs) without the hassle of rewriting your analysis and plugging in different numbers every time.